 It’s important to remember that having a conviction on your record can be a complicated thing on its own and even more so when it comes to crimes of moral turpitude.
 Working with an experienced New Jersey shoplifting defense attorney is crucial to protect your rights.

-At Lustberg Law Offices, LLC, we can investigate the circumstances of your case and build a strong legal defense in the interest of reducing your charges or getting them dismissed entirely.
-Our team of legal professionals, led by top-rated New Jersey criminal defense attorney Adam M. Lustberg, works diligently to assess viable defense strategies.
-We can also assist you in addressing civil demand letters and proposing alternative options where applicable such as a Conditional Dismissal Program or Pre-Trial Intervention.
-Contact us today at (201) 880-5311 to learn more about how we can help and to speak with one of our attorneys.
+At Lustberg Law Offices, LLC, we can investigate the circumstances of your case and build a strong legal defense aimed at reducing your charges or having them dismissed entirely.
+Led by top-rated New Jersey criminal defense attorney Adam M. Lustberg, our team works diligently to identify viable defense strategies and guide you through every step of the process.
+We can also assist clients in addressing civil demand letters and exploring alternative resolutions when applicable, including Conditional Dismissal or Pre Trial Intervention.